Core Idea

 - Vertical axis: Impact (severity of consequences), ranging from low to high

-Power of Visualization: This simple visualization transforms abstract risk discussions into concrete decision criteria:
+This visualization transforms abstract risk discussions into concrete decision criteria:

-Purpose: The matrix doesn’t eliminate risks—it makes them visible and comparable:
+The matrix doesn’t eliminate risks—it makes them visible and comparable, enabling rational trade-offs rather than reactive firefighting.

 Why This Matters

-Many architectural failures stem not from choosing the wrong pattern, but from failing to anticipate second-order consequences.
-The risk matrix forces explicit consideration of these consequences, shifting teams from optimistic planning to realistic risk awareness.
-When combined with collaborative techniques like Risk-Storming, it becomes a powerful tool for building consensus around architectural trade-offs and ensuring that risk mitigation efforts are proportional to actual threats.
+When combined with collaborative techniques like Risk-Storming, it becomes a powerful tool for building consensus around architectural trade-offs and ensuring mitigation efforts are proportional to actual threats.

 Related Concepts